Anger Management Education

 Since 1994, Bernard Golden has provided education and psychotherapy related to anger management throughout the Chicago area.
 His goal is to help you overcome your destructive emotions by cultivating “healthy anger”.
 Following practices in healthy anger will allow you to improve your relationships with loved ones, at work, in your daily life, and with yourself.

-Your Basic Anger Management Class
+Your Basic Anger Management Class (Not currently available)

 This 3-session class (1-1/2 hours each session) presents a model to help foster an understanding of anger and a variety of strategies to constructively manage it.
 Classes feature 3 to 8 participants, and promotes sharing and learning in a safe and comfortable setting.
 The format involves presentation, shared discussion and the practice of specific skills and is adapted to the unique needs of each individual.
 Constructive feedback and monitoring are a part of each session.